Jane D. Delury

 I started to write fiction while living in France, where I was pursuing a Master of Arts degree.
 My research (a comparative study of The Sound and the Fury and Cubism) was intellectually rewarding, but as I read and reread Faulkner's novel, I became less interested in my argument and more caught up in the beauty of the language and the characters, more seduced by the "vivid and continuous dream."
 I had just finished my B.A. in literature and had always approached literature from the outside.
 Now I wanted in.

 There were many things I didn't know back then about writing and publishing.
 Sometimes, I miss those early days, when I would finish a story and mail it across the Atlantic to a "writing world" in which I played no part.
-With each new story, I try to get back to that place where I don't know anything beyond the movement of words across a blank page.
+With each new story, I try to get back to that place where I don't know anything.